andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 A standard set of unit tests for all the new classes should be developed.

-In order to avoid regressions during the process of migration of existing controls to take full advantage of the new InputMap functionality [5] will require development of behavior test suite, both headless and headful [6].
+Development of a comprehensive behavior test suite (both headless and headful, [6]) might be required in order to minimize the regression risk while switching to the new `InputMap`.

 ## Risks and Assumptions

-Adding a public method to Control class might create incompatibility where application developers also added a method with the same name.
+Adding a public method to the `Control` class might create incompatibility where application developers also added a method with the same name.

-Migration of the existing core Controls to the new BehaviorBase has a risk of regression because:
+Migration of the existing core Controls to the new BehaviorBase carries a regression risk because:

 - no test suite currently exists that exhaustively exercises every key mapping on every platform
-- no headful tests currently exist that go beyond simple features and try to test system as a whole, complete with focus traversal, popups, etc.
+- no headful tests currently exist that go beyond simple features and try to test the system as a whole, complete with focus traversal, popups, etc.
 - extensive manual testing might be needed